Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: CNOT-Circuit Synthesis: Depth Reduction Without Ancillae

-By lemmas and theorem above, we have parallelized any $n$-qubit CNOT circuit to $O\pbra{\frac{n}{\log n}}$ depth without ancillae.
-A fundamental problem in parallel CNOT-circuit synthesis, when no ancillae is given, is to characterize the impact of circuits' topological structures to the size-depth trade-off.
-Unlike in the asymptotic space-depth trade-off where CNOT circuits are essentially compressed as an invertible matrix in $\GL(n,2)$, the circuit details are part of the input to synthesis algorithms.
+A fundamental problem in parallel CNOT-circuit synthesis~---~with or without ancillae~---~is to characterize the impact of circuits' topological structures on the size-depth trade-off.
+In the asymptotic space-depth trade-off of the previous section, CNOT circuits are compressed essentially as an invertible matrix in $\GL(n,2)$.
+There, we have shown that any $n$-qubit CNOT circuit can be transformed into an equivalent one with $O(n/\log n)$ depth without ancillae.
+To exploit topological structures in circuit optimization, the circuit layout itself becomes a part of the input to synthesis algorithms.

-While this problem remains an on-going research subject, in the following we use a basic family of CNOT circuits to illustrate that the topological details of CNOT circuits can be effectively used.
-This family of the CNOT circuits has {\em tree structures}: Given a {\em proper binary tree} $\Tcal$ with $n$ leaves, in which each leaf has a unique label from $[n]$ and each internal node has a label from $\{L,R\}$, we can define an $n$-qubit CNOT circuit (with variables $\{x_1,\ldots,x_n\}$) as the following.